 Our Core Curriculum Areas

 Our curriculum is split into 4 core areas.
-Then within these 4 areas we have detailed what content will be covered for our formal learners.
+Then within these 4 areas we have detailed what content will be covered for our pre-formal learners.
 Please see the illustration below:

 How assessment supports our curriculum

-We have developed our own bespoke Assessment Frameworks using ‘B Squared’ and other key documents, alongside our views on what is appropriate for our cohort.
-Evidence of pupil progress is uploaded to Earwig and tagged against the different Assessment Frameworks.
-Frameworks are detailed in terms of subject areas.
+We have developed our own bespoke Pre-Formal Assessment using ‘Routes for Learning’ and other specialist tracking systems such as ‘Intensive Interaction’.
+Evidence of pupil progress is uploaded to Earwig and tagged against the Pre-Formal Assessment Framework.
 Earwig is a safe online platform that captures achievements using multimedia evidence.
 This is shared with parents, carers and families regularly throughout the school year, and allows parents to upload significant events if they wish.

 Intent, Implementation and Impact

-Please see the link below for an in depth look at the ‘Intent’ for the Semi-Formal Curriculum, how we ‘Implement’ it and it’s ‘Impact’.
+Please see the link below for an in depth look at the ‘Intent’ for the Pre-Formal Curriculum, how we ‘Implement’ it and it’s ‘Impact’.